The Devonsville Terror: Home media

-Embassy Pictures released the film on VHS in October 1983.
-Anchor Bay Entertainment re-released the film on VHS in 1999, along with a double-billing DVD paired with Lommel's The Boogeyman (1980), which is out of print.
+Embassy Pictures released the film on VHS in the United States October 1983.
+In the United Kingdom, it received a VHS release the same month through VTC Video.

+Anchor Bay Entertainment re-released the film on VHS in 1999, along with a double-billing DVD paired with Lommel's The Boogeyman (1980).
 The UK distributor 88 Films released new region-free Blu-ray and DVD editions of the film on December 26, 2016.
 Vinegar Syndrome released a new Blu-ray edition, made available through their online store on February 14, 2023, ahead of a wide release scheduled for March 28, 2023.

+Reception

+Donald C. Willis, writing in Horror and Science Fiction Films III (1981-1983) (1984), praised the film's cinematography as "exquisite" and described it as "a forthright anti-sexist terror film, which fact automatically makes it a shade more interesting than most similar, low-budget horror movies."